patoline/patoline/src/decap/doc/Parsers.typ

       \end{noindent}

       You may yse ##''regexp''## for a constant regexp.
 This is a syntax for string constant adapted for regular expression.
-No need to escape the "##\##" charactere.
+No need to escape the "##\##" character.
 \end{itemize}

 (* FIXME hack for correct indentation... *)